Question: How can I reduce background from unbound CMOs when using the 3’ CellPlex kit for Cell Multiplexing?

 Sample quality is critical for a successful CellPlex experiment.
 Poor quality samples may lead to high background noise in CellPlex data.

-Cells: Ideally, input single-cell suspensions should have >90% viability.
+Cells: Input single-cell suspensions should have >80% (ideally >90%) viability.
+Samples with viability below 80% may be used if flow sorting is performed to increase viability to >90%.
 Very fragile sample types may not be suitable for the 3’ CellPlex assay, as they may not withstand the additional handling steps associated with CMO labeling and washing.
 For these sample types, it may be more appropriate to run the standard Single Cell 3’ Gene Expression assay without Cell Multiplexing.

 2) Remove debris before or after CMO labeling